-It’s important to encourage your child to be just as active all year long, as obesity is on the rise in Australia, and has become the second highest contributor to the burden of disease.
-Physical exercise also helps manage stress, improve mood and sleep quality, and helps to increase brain function, cognition and academic performance.
+So, it’s important to encourage your child to be just as active all year long, as obesity is on the rise in Australia.
+Becoming the second highest contributor to the burden of disease.
+Also, physical exercise helps manage stress, improve mood and sleep quality, and helps to increase brain function, cognition and academic performance.

 Make sure your children are keeping active instead of sedentary with the following ideas this coming Winter.